Resources and Prompts Guide

 Name string Yes Prompt identifier (must be unique)

-Description string Yes Purpose of the prompt (shown in prompts/list)
+Description string Recommended Purpose of the prompt (shown in prompts/list)

 Arguments array No Array of argument definitions

-Arguments[].Description string Yes What the argument is for
+Arguments[].Description string Recommended What the argument is for

 Arguments[].Required boolean No Whether the argument must be provided (default: false)